Dental Bridge Schererville, IN

 What is a dental bridge?

 When you lose a tooth, a gap is left behind between your healthy teeth.
 A bridge is a dental restoration that is designed to "bridge" that gap with a replacement tooth and can replace up to three consecutive missing teeth.
 While there are a few different types of bridges, the fixed bridge is the most common.
 Typically made from ceramic, your replacement (pontic) tooth is set between two dental crowns.
-The crowns are meant to attach to the adjacent healthy teeth (called the abutment teeth), effectively anchoring the bridge in place.
+The dental crowns are meant to attach to the adjacent healthy teeth (called the abutment teeth), effectively anchoring the bridge in place.

 How is a dental bridge placed in my mouth?